devsecopsgirl/internship-appsecco/docs/dast-tools.md

 ### Configure OWASP ZAP with Docker

-To understand how zap works I first manually perform the steps in the jenkins pipeline and then integrate in jenkins pipeline in the next section.
+To understand how zap works I first manually perform the steps in the jenkins pipeline and then integrate with jenkins pipeline in the next section.
 For using OWASP ZAP with docker, I have to pull the ZAP image from [docker hub](https://hub.docker.com/)].
 I went through this [documentation](https://blog.mozilla.org/fxtesteng/2016/05/11/docker-owasp-zap-part-one/) as a lot of errors are been resolved along with solutions.
 So firstly I ran ZAP on my Jenkins VM to figure out how it works and test the target URL.
 Ans also many flags have been used which can be found here in the official documentation of [zap](https://www.zaproxy.org/docs/docker/baseline-scan/)

 * Firstly, I pulled the docker image to be tested.